rockerbacon/micro-file-manager/README.md

-# micro-file-manager
+# Micro File Manager
-A simple file manager server utilizing FastAPI, MinIO and PostgreSQL
+A simple file manager server utilizing FastAPI, MinIO and PostgreSQL, with file scanning capabilities provided by ClamAV.